zx80/flask-simple-auth/docs/TUTORIAL.md

 with a shell.
 It should work with Python 3.1x on Unix (Linux, MacOS) and possibly Windows with [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).
+It is advisable to use a version control tool such as `git` to commit the tutorial state after each section.

 ## Application Setup